GestaltCogTeam/MGSFformer/README.md

-# MGFformer
+# MGSFformer
-We will upload the code of our proposed multi-granularity fusion transformer
+We will upload the code of our proposed multi-granularity spatiotemporal fusion transformer